codenjoyme/codenjoy-portable-linux/README.md

     * `WORDPRESS_MYSQL_PASSWORD=secureWordpressDBPassword`
     * `WORDPRESS_PORT=8006` port for wordpress application, works if `OPEN_PORTS` is true
     * `WORDPRESS_MYSQL_PORT=8005` port for wordpress database, works if `OPEN_PORTS` is true
-  * true, if you want to setup pgadmin for postgres on this server
+  * true if you want to setup pgadmin for postgres on this server
     * `PGADMIN=false`
     * `PGADMIN_DEFAULT_PASSWORD=securePGAdminPassword`
     * `PGADMIN_DEFAULT_EMAIL=your@email.com`